prokrypt/campsnappro-fun/README.md

 - the battery gauge consisting of 4 leds is very non-linear
   - the last led (technically the first one) is like a low battery indicator. if it's down to the last dot, don't be surprised if the camera does not turn back on when powered off (4 beeps).
   - that last led will blink (and there will be beeps? i forgot) when battery is extremely low. expect it to turn off shortly after.
+- battery is 1200mAh
+- charges at ~570mA
+- uses an additional ~80mA when turned on and idle while charging
+- can turn on and take photos while charging if connected to a power-only source (or using a power-only cable)

 ## sample exif data
 ```